The Best Online Poker Sites for UK Players

 - Shove: Another term for being all in, “shoving” all chips in

-- Straddle bet: An optional and voluntary blind bet after small and big blind, before cards are dealt.
+- Straddle bet: An optional and voluntary blind bet after the small and big blind, before cards are dealt.

 - Tilt: Playing with reckless abandon due to negative emotions.